-I also offer Expressive Therapy Workshops for individuals, couples and groups, either integrated into a counselling or supervision session, or an exclusively Expressive Arts session.
-The time for these sessions is flexible and a pro-rata fee charged.
+I also offer Expressive Therapy either integrated into a counselling or supervision session, or an exclusively Expressive Arts session.
+The time for these sessions is flexible and a pro-rata fee charged at my hourly rate.

 Most of my Expressive Therapy training took place in California, with Natalie Rogers (Carl Rogers' daughter).
 I learned a huge amount from her whilst developing my own creativity and playfulness and learning to facilitate individuals and groups.

-Natalie invited me to write something to be included in her most recent book - The Creative Connection for Groups.
+Natalie invited me to write about my work to be included in her most recent book - The Creative Connection for Groups.
 My contribution was based on my work with Eating Disorder groups using Expressive Therapy.

-Please feel free to call me: 01925 228825 or 07973 113027 to discuss your needs, book a free initial meeting or to ask any questions you may have about me or the service I offer.
+Please feel free to call me: 07973 113027 to discuss your needs, book a free initial meeting or to ask any questions you may have about me or the service I offer.